*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 In this case, they stay still longer, which helps them avoid tossing and turning during the night.
 But, soreness in the morning is one of the drawbacks you should look out for.

-- Combo sleepers – if you find yourself changing positions during the night, then you might fall into this category.
-They are also known as restless sleepers and risk suffering from sleep apnea and neck pain.
+- Combo sleepers – if you roll around and switch positions during the night, then you might fall into this category.
+These, oftentimes more restless sleepers, risk suffering from neck pain and sleep apnes.

 Short-Term or Long-Term Use?